JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 >
 {type="warning"}

-To learn more about `yarn.lock`, please visit the [official Yarn documentation](https://classic.yarnpkg.com/lang/en/docs/yarn-lock/).
+To learn more about `yarn.lock`, visit the [official Yarn documentation](https://classic.yarnpkg.com/lang/en/docs/yarn-lock/).

 ### Reporting that yarn.lock has been updated